 Symptoms vary depending on the severity of the problem and may include aching legs, ankle swelling, redness, dryness, itchiness of the affected area, cramps, skin discolouration, restless leg syndrome etc.

-Conservative treatment includes regular rest in elevated position combined with gentle exercise and elastic stockings to support the weakened veins.
+Conservative treatment includes regular rest in an elevated position combined with gentle exercise and elastic stockings to support the weakened veins.

 Yes!
 Find our sclerotherapy fact sheet here.